 - ALIA course accreditation and overseas qualification recognition, including reciprocal recognition with the Chartered Institute of Library and Information Professionals (CILIP) (UK), American Library Association (ALA) and the Library and Information Association of New Zealand Aotearoa (LIANZA).

-ALIA International Affairs Advisory Committee
+ALIA International relations Advisory Committee

 In 2017, the ALIA Board confirmed the creation of a new Advisory Committee, chaired by Vicki McDonald, and including library leaders from national, state, public and academic libraries and LIS education, to review and promote this work.